DOWNLOAD COPY OF RULES HERE

 f) Team with most goals scored advances (not to exceed 4goals for any one match)

 A team trophy and individual medals will be given to each division champion.
-In five and six-team brackets, medals will also be given to the division finalist.
-In eight or more teams divisions, in addition to the champion’s awards, a team award will be given to the finalist and medals to the third place teams.
+In all brackets, medals will also be given to the division finalist.
+In eight or more teams divisions, awards will be given out to the consolation winners.

 16. INCLEMENT WEATHER

 If deemed necessary by the Tournament Director, games may be shortened or cancelled due to weather conditions.

 17. SAFETY AND MEDICAL ASSISTANCE